slackapi/node-slack-sdk/docs/_packages/web_api.md

 ### Initialize the client

-The package exports the `WebClient` class.
+The package exports a `WebClient` class.
 All you need to do is instantiate it, and you're ready to go.
-You'll typically initialize it with a `token`, so that you don't have to use it each time you call a method.
+You'll typically initialize it with a `token`, so that you don't have to use the token each time you call a method.
 A token usually begins with `xoxb` or `xoxp`.
-You get one from each workspace on the app is installed onto.
+You get them from each workspace an app is installed onto.
 The app configuration pages help you get your first token for your development workspace.

 ```javascript